How Doulas Handle Long Births (And the Sleep Problem Nobody Talks About)

 You can do this work for a long time.
 I am living proof.
 But you will not do it by pretending sleep does not matter.

-If you want to talk through the business side of making backup sustainable, or how to set a fee that actually works for your life, come join us in the free doula community.
+If you want to talk through the business side of making backup sustainable, or how to set a fee that actually works for your life, come join the free doula community.
 It is full of doulas at every stage who have figured out pieces of this, and they share generously.

 References